Moving to a new location is a lot of WORK.

 --State Parks.
 The Oregon Coast features some of the most stunning and enjoyable parks in the country.
 Roam the Oregon beach which are accessible and enjoy wonderful vistas, explore wildlife, tide pools, kite flying, and several beach-centric festivals.

 --Local parks.
-Most towns have a city park and may have several State and County parks nearby.
-Some feature dog parks, children's play yards, baseball fields, basketball courts, disc golf, walking and hiking, picnic areas, beach access, indoor and outdoor swimming, and other sports.
+Most towns have at least one city park and may have several State and County parks nearby.
+Some towns have a variety of options such as dog parks, children's play yards, baseball fields, basketball courts, disc golf, walking and hiking, picnic areas, beach access, indoor / outdoor swimming, and other sports.
 More populated towns typically have more and larger options available.
-Mingus Park--in Coos Bay/North Bend includes a very nice skate park.
-Several smaller communities also have smaller skate park structures to play on.
+Mingus Park--in Coos Bay/North Bend includes a very nice outdoor skate park.
+Several smaller communities also have smaller skate park structures.

 --Golf.
 Many of our communities have their own golf courses, and one of those is a World Class golf resort (Bandon Dunes Resort which features five fabulous restaurants).